Online Learning Koopman operator for closed-loop electrical neurostimulation in epilepsy: Koopman-MPC framework

-One essential question on Koopman theory is how to design (or to learn) the nonlinear embedding function $g(\cdot)$ which allows to transform a nonlinear system into a linear dynamical system.
-A variety of methods have been proposed to design the embedding function $g(\cdot)$, such as using extended dynamic mode decomposition~\cite{williams2015data,yeung2019learning} and auto-encoder~\cite{morton2018deep,takeishi2017learning}.
-For instance, extended dynamic mode decomposition as a data-driven method allows arbitrary composition of basis functions of nonlinear dynamics, which has been commonly used for numerical approximation of the Koopman operator $\emph{\textbf{K}}$~\cite{williams2015data}.
-Then, by a finite-dimensional approximation of the Koopman operator, an invariant subspace or a set of basis functions can be learned.
+One nonnegligible issue about the Koopman operator modeling is how to design (or learn) the nonlinear embedding function $g(\cdot)$.
+A variety of methods have been proposed to design the finite-dimensional embedding function $\hat{g} (\cdot)$ to approximate the infinite-dimensional space (\textit{i.e.,} the extended dynamic mode decomposition~\cite{williams2015data} and auto-encoder~\cite{morton2018deep,takeishi2017learning}).